EarthEngineering/docker-earth-quickstart/README.md

 ### Interacting with the private network

-The easiest way to interact with the private network is by using TronWeb from the container:
+The easiest way to interact with the private network is by using EarthWeb from the container:

 ```
 docker exec -it tron ./earthWeb